Tyler-Blood/fullstackopen/README.md

 - created anecdotes app that displays a random anecdote
 - can vote on anecdotes and click next anecdote to display random one from list
 - shows anecdote with most votes at bottom

+## Part 2 | Communicating with server

+### Rendering a collection, modules

+- copied index.js from courseinfo>part1 into courseinfo>part2
+- refactored the app.js into separate modules for each component
+- used map and reduce to eliminate code reuse